Antique Clock Repair?

 it is due to an aging population that has an appreciation for nostalgia,

-history, art, culture and a fascination to the past.
+history, art, culture and a fascination for the past.

 People appreciate the design, craftsmanship and engineering that

-down by generations which have great sentimental value.
+down by generations that have great sentimental value.

-Many clocks are heirlooms past down by generations which have great sentimental value.Why have that none working clock on the mantle or wall?
+Many clocks are heirlooms passed down by generations that have great sentimental value.Why have a non working clock on the mantle or wall?
 Would it not be wonderful to have the clock run again as it once did for your parents, grandparents or other older present or departed elder family member?

 Mantel clocks - Mantel clocks can be further divided in other categories such as: Tambour, Steeple, Ogee, Statuary, Kitchen, Carriage, Pillar and Scroll, Crystal regulator, Swinger and many others.
 These are also referred to as shelf clocks.